-This post explains how to make a parking reservation at Muir Woods National Monument, including, how much it costs, helpful tips and alternative ways to get to here.
+This post explains how to make a parking reservation at Muir Woods National Monument, including, how much it costs, helpful tips, and alternative ways to get here.

 There are approximately 232 parking spaces at Muir Woods.
 But due to the park's popularity, spaces fill up quickly.